The Best Char Aznable Clones

 3. Mcgillis Fareed

-Fans had mixed feeling on IBO.
+Fans had mixed feelings on IBO.
 For me it is a fun anime to watch, until things got too emotional.
-It’s a tear jerking Gundam Wing type series with a mass shooter as a protagonist (when Mikazuki killed the hostages).
+It’s a tear jerking Gundam Wing type series with a mass shooter as a protagonist.
 Nevertheless I agree with the fans that the characters are mishandled and I ended up sympathizing with the villains instead.
-I mean I always thought that Char is better than Amuro.
-In the case of the IBO, Mcgillis is lightyears ahead of Mikazuki (at least for me).
+Mcgillis is lightyears ahead of Mikazuki (at least for me).
 He is a double faced psycho and a great anti-hero.
-Mcgillis is cold, serious, exploitative and remorseless; at the same the man is charismatic to his men, and with a soft spot with children.
-I have a feeling that Mcgillis was never properly utilized in IBO, but we love a complex villain like him.
+Mcgillis is cold, serious, exploitative and remorseless; at the same time the man is charismatic to his men.

 2. Rau Le Creuset